-I have no knowledge of planning laws, and the huge amount of information available on LPR Regulation 19 is complex.
-From a layman's point of view, I find many of WBCs arguments promoting the benefits of this development unsound.
+I have limited knowledge of planning laws, and the huge amount of information available on LPR Regulation 19 is complex.
+I find many of WBCs arguments promoting the benefits of this development unsound.
 I am lodging my objection on the grounds of the impact this development will have on me, my children, my community and the local environment.